-Lexus continue to enter into new market segments with the introduction of the CT 200h, which is looking to cause a stir in the premium hatchback segment.
+The Lexus CT 200h ventures into a new market segment and will look to cause a stir in the premium hatchback segment.
 This new market expansion has been a trend at Lexus of late, with the IS 250C entering the convertible segment and the LX570 entering the luxury off-road segment.
-The CT 200h is aimed at a younger customer while maintaining Lexus’ position at the top of the hybrid ladder in South Africa.
+The Lexus CT 200h is aimed at a younger customer while maintaining Lexus’ position at the top of the hybrid ladder in South Africa.

 Efficiency is where this vehicle stands out though; with ultra low emissions and some very impressive fuel economy figures.
 The fuel emissions statistics are class-leading, with an output of just 94 g/km of CO2.
 The fuel economy is also top-notch, clocking in at just 4.1 litres/100km combined cycle.
 This efficiency is in part due to the artificial intelligence systems in place on the vehicle.
 The Constantly Variable Transmission optimizes the petrol engine revs depending on the driving conditions while simultaneously synchronizing petrol and electric power to best suit the situation.